kubernetes-the-hard-way-on-lxd

 EOF

-sudo lxc file push 10-lxc.yaml controller-${i}/etc/netplan/
+sudo lxc file push 10-lxc.yaml master-${i}/etc/netplan/

-lxc exec controller-${i} -- sudo netplan apply
+lxc exec master-${i} -- sudo netplan apply

 cat <<EOF |tee 10-lxc.yaml